Thairo Estrada Player Props: Giants vs. Padres

-Thairo Estrada -- .227 average over his past 10 games -- will be in action for the San Francisco Giants against the San Diego Padres, with Seth Lugo on the hill, on June 20 at 9:45 PM ET.
+Thairo Estrada -- .227 average over his past 10 games -- will be in action for the San Francisco Giants against the San Diego Padres, with Yu Darvish on the mound, on June 21 at 9:45 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Padres.
+In his most recent game, he went 1-for-4 with a double against the Padres.

 Thairo Estrada Game Info & Props vs. the Padres